RMNorbert/Dentocrates/README.md

 #### [Install Docker](https://www.docker.com/get-started/):

-  For Linux: Follow the instructions on the official Docker website.
+  **For Linux**: Follow the instructions on the official Docker website.

-  For Windows or macOS: Install Docker Desktop for an easy-to-use Docker environment.
+  **For Windows or macOS**: Install Docker Desktop for an easy-to-use Docker environment.

 #### After installing Docker:
  Ensure it's running by opening a terminal or command prompt and running the command ```docker --version```.